shurillu/CTBot/REFERENCE.md

 ### `testConnection`
 `bool testConnection(void)` <br><br>
 Check the connection between ESP8266 board and the Telegram server. <br>
-Parameters: none
+Parameters: none <br>
-Returns `true` if the ESP8266 is able to send/receive data to/from the Telegram server. <br>
+Returns: `true` if the ESP8266 is able to send/receive data to/from the Telegram server. <br>
 Example:
 ```c++
 #include "CTBot.h"